-Occasionally, abuse may be by one or more students against another student when there is "reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm" including that any such abuse will be referred to local agencies.
-In the event of disclosures about student on student abuse all children involved, whether perpetrator or victim, are treated as being "at risk".
+Occasionally, abuse may be by one or more pupils against another pupil when there is "reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm" including that any such abuse will be referred to local agencies.
+In the event of disclosures about pupil on pupil abuse all children involved, whether perpetrator or victim, are treated as being "at risk".